Daily Vanity Logo

 Photo source: Grace Myu

-Depending on the type of double eyelid surgery, patients’ post-surgery downtime will differ.
+Depending on the type of surgery you’ve opted for, your post-surgery downtime will differ.

-The non-incisional stitching procedure will require about five to ten days of downtime, and the full results of the surgery will only be seen four to six weeks after the double eyelid surgery.
+The non-incisional stitching procedure will require about five to 10 days of downtime, and the full results of the surgery will only be seen four to six weeks after the surgery.

 For the incisional cutting method, patients will typically experience swelling or bruising for the first two to four weeks, and the results of the surgery will be fully revealed one to three months post-procedure.
 The scarring along the eyelids should also fade within two to three months.